Tagbilaran Cathedral: History

 Tagbilaran is one of the six parishes founded in 1595 by the Jesuit missionaries in Bohol.
 In 1768, the parish administration was given to the Augustinian Recollects.
 The Jesuits built the original church which was razed by fire on December 23, 1798.
 Under the helm of Fr.
 Valero de San Pascual, the church was reconstructed and was enlarged from 1839 to 1855.
 The convent was built under Fr.
 Lucas Corominas while the tower was constructed under Fr.
 Jose Sancho from 1884 to 1888.
 The church premises was improved from 1884 to 1894 with the installation of iron cornices, tiles for flooring and chandeliers under Fr.
 Escolastico Enciso.

 Between 1945 and 1951, reinforced concrete was used to replace the wooden flooring, original frescoes were removed, and permanent narra cornices were placed under Bishop Julio Rosales and Fr.
 Arturo Tecson.
 Under Bishop Manuel Mascariñas, Fr.
 Pedro Namoc and Fr.
 Camilo Auza, the church façade and choir loft were changed, the interior and exterior walls were renovated, and the main altar was pushed back by 3 m to widen the presbytery, all of which were done from 1952 to 1970.
 Between 1977 and 1989, the cathedral plaza was fenced with concrete, the convent and parish offices were extended, the cathedral was improved and repainted with its roofing totally changed, and the perpetual adoration chapel was constructed under Msgr.
 Pelagio Dompor.
 From 1991 to 1997, the cathedral grounds was beautified and landscaped, the stained glass windows were installed, the cathedral wings were built, the adoration chapel was renovated, the Saint Joseph the Worker Statue was installed at the church façade, the church portico façade was added, and the cement plaster on bell tower by Msgr.
 Cirilo D. Darunday Jr. Due to the 2013 Bohol earthquake, the exterior and interior of the cathedral had undergone major reconstructions, including the church's ceiling paintings.

+On May 1, 2021, the cathedral was elevated to a diocesan shrine by Bishop Alberto Uy of the Tagbilaran Diocese.